 Trampoline parks and bounce houses aren't just for kids' birthday parties.
 The entire family can enjoy an afternoon of fun and exercise at one of the many places to jump and bounce around Southeastern PA.
-Most of these places offer special areas for young kids and toddlers, while some specialize in activities for kids under 12.
-You can also find arcade games, laser tag, mini-golf, and other family-friendly indoor fun at a lot of these parks and play zones.
+You can also find arcade games, laser tag, mini-golf, and other family-friendly fun at lots of these parks and play zones.
+Most also offer special areas for very young kids and toddlers.
 Here's a list of some our favorite places to get our jump on!
+For more indoor ideas for when it's too hot or cold to play outside, check out our guide to indoor play spaces and fun zones near Philly.

 Latest posts by Brianna Angelucci